mkazuyuki/EXPRESSCLUSTER/SSRScluster_setup.md

 ## System setup
 1. Basic cluster setup
 	1. On Primary and Secondary servers
 		1. Install ECX
 		1. Register licenses
 	1. On Primary server
 		1. Create a cluster and a failover group
 			- Group:
 				- group
 			- Resource:
 				- fip
 				- sd
 		1. Start group on Primary server
 1. MSSQL Server and SSRS installation
 	1. On Primary server
 		1. Install MSSQL Server
 			- Feature Rules:
-				- Select "Database Engine Services" and "Reporting service-Native "
+				- Select "Database Engine Services" and "Reporting service-Native"
 			- Server Configuraiton:
 				- Set "Manual" for service startup tyeps which will be clustered.
 					(e.g. SQL Server Database Engine and SQL Server Agent)
 			- Database Engine Configuration:
 				- Add accounts which will be used from both Primary and Secondary server
 					(e.g. domain user for Windows authentication or sa account for SQL authentication)